-a.
-Vote Required

-For all matters to be taken up, majority vote of the outstanding capital stock present and represented at the meeting where a quorum exist shall be sufficient.
+- a.
+Vote Required - The Ratification of the approval on the Purchase of 100% interest in Wavemaker US Fund Management Holdings, LLC) requires a vote of stockholders representing at least 2/3 of the outstanding capital stock - For all other items in the Agenda, majority vote of the outstanding capital stock present and represented at the meeting where a quorum exist shall be sufficient.